 I’m wary of getting too personal on here and the dear readers becoming nauseous and thinking I’m an indulgent wanker, but for a whole bloody year I’ve been bursting to blurt it out in besotted detail.
 I have a terrible habit of looking at life as a series of Exciting Episodes waiting to be rolled up into blog entries, so I may as well acknowledge we have a new character on the set who is just as top shelf as The Mothership or my dear sister Rhi.
 It’s like how Heather Locklear was always billed as Special Guest Star on Melrose Place when everyone knew she was just as much a main player as Andrew Shue or Josie Bisset.

 So, how about a character description?
 On paper he sounds a bit of a badass.
 I told The Mothership I was seeing a tattooed motorbike-riding shaven-headed rock-band-playing lout, so she had to come to Scotland to investigate.
-She discovered he was just a harmless lovely lad with an accent she couldn't understand a word of.
+She discovered he was just a quiet and harmless lovely lad with an accent she couldn’t understand a word of.